massalabs/massa-docs/technical-doc/grpc.rst

 **Step 3: Set up Buf**

-1. Create a new file called ``buf.work.yml``
-2. Add the following content:
+1. Add the following content to ``buf.work.yml``:

 .. code-block:: yaml

     version: v1
     directories:
+        - proto/apis
-        - proto/massa/api/v1
+        - proto/commons
-        - proto/third-party
+        - proto/third_party

 By specifying the directories in the configuration file, Buf knows which `.proto` files to include in the build process.

-1. Create another file called buf.gen.yml in the massa-proto folder.
+1. Create a file called ``buf.gen.yml`` and add the following content:
-2. Add the following content to ``buf.gen.yml``:

 .. code-block:: yaml